Paulhenrisolat/CrazySpace/README.md

 # CrazySpace
-Destroy ennemy spaceship spaceship as a new recruit from the space army.
+Destroy ennemy spaceship as a new recruit from the space army.